eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 7.
 NHG dependents preserved (IGP node 10.0.1.28 is up)<figcaption>
 </figure>

-The dependent NHG chain all the way up for the newly added path NHG 73 remains untouched.
+The dependent NHG chain all the way up for the newly added path NHG 64 is untouched.

 #### Data Structure Modifications
 ``` c